Menu

 • Give your child a healthy breakfast, e.g. toast, fruit or cereal.

-• Aim to arrive a bit early so your child has a few minutes to play and chat before lining up.
-The gate is open from 8.40am.
+• Aim to arrive a bit early so your child has a few minutes to play and chat before going into class.

 Absence